-Depreciation, amortization and impairment
+Depreciation, amortisation and impairment

-Depreciation and amortization include depreciation of tangible assets related to production, sales and administrative functions and the amortization of intangible assets.
-Impairment losses include the write-off of any goodwill or tangible and intangible assets that have been recognized on the acquisition of assets based upon a reevaluation of the cash generating capacity of such assets compared to the initial valuation thereof.
+Depreciation and amortisation concern the tangible assets related to production, sales and administrative functions and the intangible assets.
+Impairment losses include the write-off of any goodwill or tangible and intangible assets that have been recognized on the acquisition of assets based upon a re-evaluation of the cash generating capacity of such assets compared to the initial valuation thereof.